vitch/nakeditchyfeet/src/content/blog/thailand/bangkok-in-may/bangkok-in-may.md

 Bangkok in May is hot, and I mean very hot, too hot to do anything.
 You won't have much fun if your plan is to get lots of sightseeing done.

-Our main purpose in Bangkok was to [sort our Burmese visa](/travel-tips/myanmar/getting-a-visa/) and so we found ourselves a condo with air con where we could hide from the heat with a pool for 800 THB in a suburban middle class condominium a little out of town with wifi on tap which we [booked on air bnb](/travel-tips/thailand/air-bnb-in-bangkok/).
+Our main purpose in Bangkok was to [sort our Burmese visa](/travel-tips/myanmar/getting-a-visa/) and so we found ourselves a condo with air con where we could hide from the heat with a pool for 800 THB in a suburban middle class condominium a little out of town with wifi on tap which we [booked on Air BnB](/travel-tips/thailand/air-bnb-in-bangkok/).
 With the heat in mind we saved most sightseeing for the evenings when its a balmy 30c whenever possible.

 ##Getting around: